ModularMemory/CSCN72030-25F-Group1/README.md

     ```sh
     dotnet tool install -g uno.check && uno-check
     ```
 > [!NOTE]
-   > You may need to manually install several workloads, such as _ASP.NET and web development_, in the Visual Studio Installer.
+> You may need to manually install several workloads in the Visual Studio Installer, such as _ASP.NET and web development_.

 3. Clone the repository:
     ```sh